 Very challenging!
 Australia is still a largely conservative country in a lot of ways, and we certainly found that in initial responses to the screenplay.
 Of course, some of that was warranted.
 I am a new director, and to make a film like this requires a building of trust.
 We were lucky to be championed by some key actors and industry to find the right cast.

 Conor had just graduated from Melbourne acting school, and this film was one of the first roles his agent had put him forward for.
 I actually looked at him and was not interested initially until his agent reached out directly and asked if he could self-tape.
 He did, and to this day, I have only ever watched the first two lines.
-He instantly brought self-awareness and power to Sequin that I think we so often miss when portraying young queer characters.
+He instantly brought self-awareness and power to Sequin, which I think we so often miss when portraying young queer characters.
 When I look back on my own coming-of-age, I have memories of being surrounded by immense courage and conviction in queer identity despite the odds.
 Conor brought that, and it was instantly refreshing and challenging.
 He was on a plane to Sydney within a couple of days and offered the role on the spot.